Charter Party Clauses

 Currency Clauses

-“The Freight and the demurrage rate in this Charter Party is based on a rate of exchange where USD 1 is equal to EUR . . . (the contractual rate of exchange).
+“The Freight and the Demurrage rate in this Charter Party are based on a rate of exchange where USD 1 is equal to EUR . . . (the contractual rate of exchange).
 If, on the actual payment date, the fixing rate for US Dollars quoted by . . .
-Bank differs from the contractual rate of exchange, the US Dollar shall be adjusted to realise the same amount of EUR as if the contractual rate of exchange was used.”
+Bank differs from the contractual rate of exchange, the US Dollar amount shall be adjusted to produce the same amount of EUR as would have been received if the contractual rate of exchange had applied.”

 Escalation Clauses